bartkemps/tring/README.md

 >
 >
 >**Returns:**
->A new TernaryArray containing the result of the operation.
+>A new TritArray containing the result of the operation.
 >
 >
 >**Remarks:**
 >
->This operation causes an implicit conversion to TernaryArray before combining with the provided trits.
+>This operation causes an implicit conversion to TritArray before combining with the provided trits.

 ## Ternary3.Int3T